LuminalHQ/organizations/README.md

-# organizations
+# Organizations

-Scripts for using Fugue with AWS organizations
+This repository contains scripts for using Fugue with AWS organizations.